Benchmarking can be one of the best ways for businesses to measure and then improve performance....

 Sometimes businesses will end up sending the wrong data either consciously or by mistake.
 The wrong data even sent in by a few companies effect benchmarking results and makes them unusable for everyone.
 Not to mention the fact that it demotivates the majority of businesses who participated and hoped to gain something from it.
 The issue is amplified if the reference group is small, especially in niche markets.

 The first thing associations will want to do is to align their benchmarks as much as they can to the definitions used by their members.
 Use definitions that everyone is comfortable with understanding.
 But even then, clarify what it means before moving forward.
 Make sure to ask fewer questions, but ones that help get the most useful information.
 Avoid questions that will take the business time to research and answer.
-For instance, a business may be able to quickly answer what their quarterly earnings were for 2018, but not what they were for 2016.
+For instance, a business may be able to quickly answer what their quarterly earnings were for this year, but not what they were for five years ago.

 In some instances, you will want to add several data points.
 Having different data points will allow each member to enter data that’s relevant to their definition.
 When running benchmarks, it is possible to combine several of these data points into a single calculation or narrow them down to just one KPI.
 Though it will take a bit of work on part of the association.